 Now, all this is very general and refers to good contract drafting and as such is nothing specific to arbitration.
 Of course you should draft every contract clause in such a way that it is consistent, certain and operable.
 But we’re here to take a look at the ramifications on arbitration.

 Let’s take a look at two scenarios.
-First, where the midnight arbitration clause is so totally amiss that, if we apply the suit analogy again, one would say this is a suit which doesn’t just fit anybody, it is so miscut and ugly you can hardly call it a suit.
+First, where the midnight arbitration clause is so amiss that, if we apply our analogy again, one wouldn’t say this is a fitting suit.
+Rather, this thing so miscut and ugly you can hardly call it a suit.
 Second, where the midnight arbitration clause is flawed but perhaps can be used if you interpret it right.
 An ill-fitting suit I shouldn’t be wearing on the street.
 But perhaps it looks bad on me only, and even I can still tug it into place for one family photograph.

 The Miscut: Hopeless